 - Pennsylvania State University

-Most of the published data on this topic are limited to physicians in the United States (US), where treatment of impaired physicians is overseen by physician health programs (PHP).
+Most of the published data on this topic are limited to physicians in the United States, where treatment of physicians with substance use disorders is typically overseen by physician health programs (PHPs).
 Much of the information may be relevant to other types of clinicians [1,2] and other countries where these problems have received attention [3-12].
-PHPs in the US provide coordination, monitoring, and expertise in the care of impaired physicians (and other healthcare professionals) , which when combined with treatment of the person’s substance use disorder (SUD), have generally led to high rates of sustained remission and return to medical practice [14-19].
+PHPs in the United States provide coordination, monitoring, and expertise in the care of physicians (and other healthcare professionals) with potentially-impairing conditions , which when combined with treatment of the person’s substance use disorder (SUD), have generally led to high rates of sustained remission and return to medical practice [14-19].

-This topic addresses the assessment, treatment, and oversight of physicians impaired by addiction.
-The epidemiology, clinical manifestations, identification, and engagement of physicians impaired by addiction are discussed separately.
+This topic addresses the assessment, treatment, and oversight of physicians impaired by SUDs.
+The epidemiology, clinical manifestations, identification, and engagement of physicians impaired by SUDs are discussed separately.
 Prescription drug misuse and continuing care for addiction are also discussed separately.
 The epidemiology, pathogenesis, clinical manifestations, assessment, diagnosis, and treatment of specific SUDs are also discussed separately.